Pomax/are-we-flying/docs/index.md

 <img src="./holding-altitude.png" alt="image-20231105212055349" style="zoom:67%;" />

 Next up: making the plane hold its vertical position.
 This requires updating the "elevator trim" (also known as pitch trim) rather than our aileron trim, by looking at the plane's vertical speed.
-That is, we're going to look at how fast the plane is moving up or down through the air, and then we try to correct for that by pitching the plane a little in the direction that counteracts that movement.
+That is, we're going to look at how fast the plane is moving up or down through the air, and then we're going to try to get that value to zero by pitching the plane a little in the direction that counteracts the vertical movement.

 Let's add a new constant: